PORCELAIN BY ANTOINETTE

 Week 2

-This week is presented by commercial, functional potter (Lynn Barnwell) assisted by Antoinette
+This week is presented by a guest functional potter (Lynn Barnwell) who is assisted by Antoinette

 • Glaze effects.